FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 The main part of this project will be written in Gleam, but we will use Elixir interop for some peripherals.
 Starting with one of them right now.
-To control Stockfish we can use [Elixir ports][elixir-ports], which is the best abstraction for interacting with STDIN-based programs that I've ever seen.
+To control Stockfish we can use [Elixir ports][elixir-ports], which is the best abstraction for interacting with stdin-based programs that I've ever seen.

 ```elixir
 defmodule Stockfish do